How to migrate from EXEMPTAX to Resale Proof

 | Shopify-native | No (external tool) | Yes (embedded + extension) |

-| Audit-ready PDF bundle | Extra add-on | Included in every plan |
+| Audit-ready PDF bundle | Not included by default | Included in every plan |

 | AI OCR cert parsing | No | Pro tier |